StepanSaenko/RNAseq-workshop2023/splicing/README.md

 In brief, the dataset consists of brains and gonads sampled from honeybee queens and males (drones).

+The primary aims of the tutorial is to:
+- Investigate alternatively spliced transcripts between queens and drones
+- Investigate overlap and differences in splicing patterns across two tissues
+- Examine overlap between alternatively spliced and genes that differ in expression amplitude between queens and drones

+__Expected learning outcomes:__
+By the end of the tutorial, you should be:
+- Familiar with different splicing events
+- Criteria by which to identify and determine presence of alternative splicing
+- Differentiate between splicing and differences in terms of amplitude

 ## 2. Background to data processing for differential splicing analysis
 For each sample, data were downloaded and extracted from NCBI using the [sratoolkit](https://github.com/ncbi/sra-tools).
 The data were quality assessed using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) before each sample was aligned using [STAR](https://github.com/alexdobin/STAR) against the latest available reference genome assembly, which obtained from [Ensembl Metazoa](https://metazoa.ensembl.org/Apis_mellifera/Info/Index).
 Using the alignment BAM files, we then ran [rMATS](https://rnaseq-mats.sourceforge.io/download.html).

 ## 3. Analysing the output data from rMATs